thewrigman/ECE-3-Potentiometers/README.md

 ## potData

 This folder contains some data on the 3 potentiometers that works along with a few relevant plots for each one.
+Note that the working ones are given number names while the currently unoperable ones are given letter names.
 The python notebook  potscratch2.ipynb contains code that generated the respective regressions.

 ## potCode.ino